Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 Building a more effective land registration system.
-We are currently preparing our final report and draft bill.
+We have made recommendations for reform and await a Government response.

 An effective land registration law is essential for everyone who owns land, whether the land is a home, a business or an investment.